Thomson Reuters falls at hurdle in fight against HMRC tax bill

 However, Lord Justice Underhill, Lady Justice Whipple and Sir Launcelot Henderson dismissed the appeal, ruling there is no objection in public law to the relevant assessments to DPT raised by HMRC.

-The only step left for LSEG will be to try and bring its case to the Supreme Court, but it is yet unclear if it’ll consider that final step in its fight against this tax bill.
+The only step left for the company will be to try and bring its case to the Supreme Court, but it is yet unclear if it’ll consider that final step in its fight against this tax bill.

+A HMRC spokesperson said: “We welcome the decision, which rejects the companies’ claims that HMRC’s charge of more than £167m of DPT was unlawful and an abuse of our powers.”

+“The court confirmed we acted lawfully in issuing DPT charging notices, correctly using anti-avoidance legislation that is designed to counter the use of aggressive tax planning by multinational corporate groups to divert profits from the UK,” HMRC added.

-An LSEG spokesperson: “The claims relate to the period before LSEG’s acquisition of Refinitiv and are being conducted by Thomson Reuters who have fully indemnified LSEG against any financial liabilities”
+An LSEG spokesperson said: “The claims relate to the period before LSEG’s acquisition of Refinitiv and are being conducted by Thomson Reuters who have fully indemnified LSEG against any financial liabilities”.